 In the overlap area of two or more radars, the reflectivity can be compared.
-(Seo et al. 2013).
+(Huuskonen et al. 2010; Seo et al. 2013).
 Due to factors as beam broadening, anomalous propagation a statistical analysis is needed to assess the average agreement of two or more radars, and as such their calibration.
 Although only used by a selected group of radar operators, it possesses the potential to improve consistency throughout the network, and is advised to be applied on an operational basis.